olivernn/lunr-site/source/guides/upgrading.html.md

 }
 ```

-For more details on the new `lunr.Token` object see the API documentation, in addition there is a simple adapter that can be used to wrap old pipeline functions making them compatible with Lunr 2.x
+For more details on the new `lunr.Token` object see the API documentation.